prdwyer/prdwyer.github.io/_posts/2015-5-8-thug_the_sticky_client.md

             └── c0e703784116c3367d9454be61879d2b
 {% endhighlight %}

-unfortunately we didnt really get that much out of this request. looking at the html files it seems that the script is fingerprinting the requester and routing it to an exploit accordingly.
+looking at the html files you can see that the script is fingerprinting the requester and routing it to an exploit if it's applicable.

 {% highlight tcsh %}